-- 2 of the best feed readers are open source software, both of them are based on the Java programming language, that’s why they work on all operating systems.
+- the best standalone feed readers is open source software, based on the Java programming language, that’s why it works on all operating systems.

 - 3 of them are web based feed readers.
 It means they work in your browser like any website.

 - 1 is an open source cross-platform mail client that can also be used for feeds.